614happy/PG-AFNO-precipitation-reconstruction/README.md

 ## Citation

-If you use this code, please cite the associated manuscript and archive record.
+If you use this repository, please cite the associated manuscript.

-You may also add a `CITATION.cff` file after creating the repository archive and DOI.
+A Zenodo archive DOI will be added after the first public release is archived.

 ## License

-Choose a license before making the repository public.
-For research code, a permissive license such as MIT or BSD-3-Clause is often used when redistribution is intended.
+This repository is released under the license specified in the `LICENSE` file.

 ## Notes